 As a title, below your name, include your target audience’s name.
 Nobody cares.
 Tell them what you are, and for whom.
 In my case, it looks like:

-“Krisztina Rudnay – marketing adviser for entrepreneurs and small business owners”
+Do: “Krisztina Rudnay – marketing adviser for startup entrepreneurs”

 - Include your website